wellcomecollection/docs/rfcs/020-locations_requesting/README.md

 }
 ```

+`pickupDate` is an optional field.

+An accepted hold request will result in `204 Accepted`.

+A rejected hold request will result in `409 Conflict`.

+A conflict might will occur when a hold has been placed by another user before an items status has been updated.

 The provided `pickupDate` maps to `neededBy` in the hold request to Sierra.

 This should in turn populate `notNeededAfterDate` on the created hold, but that still needs to be confirmed.
 There is no other date on a hold that can be specified via the Sierra API.

 #### Current requests